-This document shall be used for the structural design of the following minor structures:
+1.1 This document shall be used for the structural design of the following minor structures:

-- 1) lighting columns and wall mounted brackets made from concrete, steel, aluminium, and FRPC, including lighting columns mounted on other structures e.g. on bridges; - 2) steel CCTV masts mounted on foundations in the ground; - 3) cantilever masts made from steel for traffic signals and/or speed cameras; - 4) fixed vertical road traffic sign/signal posts; - 5) environmental barriers; - 6) high masts; and, - 7) other mast type structures. - NOTE Requirements for the assessment or design of other structures and structural elements onto which a minor structure is mounted are outside the scope of this document. - 1.2 Where different structural materials such as aluminium, concrete, steel or FRPC are proposed for other minor structures, the design methods and criteria, performance limits and specification shall be: - 1) in accordance with the standards relevant for the proposed materials; and - 2) agreed with the Overseeing Organisation. - NOTE 1 The design requirements for lighting columns are covered in the relevant parts of BS EN 40 [Ref 18.N]. - NOTE 2 The design requirements for aluminium, concrete and steel are given in the relevant parts of BS EN 1999 [Ref 13.N], BS EN 1992 [Ref 4.N] and BS EN 1993 [Ref 1.I]. - 1.3 This document shall not be used for the design of temporary or permanent cantilever sign/signal gantries. - NOTE The design requirements for portal and cantilever sign/signal gantries are given in CD 365 [Ref 26.N]. - 1.4 This document shall not be used for the design of lattice structures. - NOTE Structural requirements for lattice structures are covered by BS EN 1993-3-1 [Ref 6.N]. - 1.5 Structural requirements for passively safe minor structures shall be in accordance with this document but the passive safety characteristics of such structures are dealt with in BS EN 12767 [Ref 4.I].
+- 1) lighting columns and wall mounted brackets made from concrete, steel, aluminium, and FRPC, including lighting columns mounted on other structures such as on bridges; - 2) steel CCTV masts mounted on foundations in the ground; - 3) cantilever masts made from steel for traffic signals and/or speed cameras; - 4) fixed vertical road traffic sign/signal posts; - 5) environmental and other 'fence type' barriers; - 6) high masts; and, - 7) other mast type structures. - NOTE 1 Requirements for the assessment or design of other structures and structural elements onto which a minor structure is mounted are outside the scope of this document. - NOTE 2 The collective term 'minor structures' is used to describe those structures within this clause. - NOTE 3 The scope of this document is limited to minor structures within the identified dimensions and parameters listed in the following clauses. - 1.2 Where different structural materials such as aluminium, concrete, steel or FRPC are proposed for other minor structures, the design methods and criteria, performance limits and specification shall be: - 1) in accordance with the standards relevant for the proposed materials; and - 2) agreed with the Overseeing Organisation. - NOTE 1 The design requirements for lighting columns are covered in the relevant parts of BS EN 40 [Ref 18.N]. - NOTE 2 The design requirements for aluminium, concrete and steel are given in the relevant parts of BS EN 1999 [Ref 13.N], BS EN 1992 [Ref 4.N] and BS EN 1993 [Ref 1.l]. - 1.3 This document shall not be used for the design of temporary or permanent cantilever sign/signal gantries. - NOTE The design requirements for portal and cantilever sign/signal gantries are given in CD 365 [Ref 26.N]. - 1.4 This document shall not be used for the design of lattice structures. - NOTE Structural requirements for lattice structures are covered by BS EN 1993-3-1 [Ref 6.N]. - 1.5 Structural requirements for passively safe minor structures shall be in accordance with this document but the passive safety characteristics of such structures are dealt with in BS EN 12767 [Ref 4.I].